seanmpuckett/sai/docs/hello.md

 	    with @server.address()
 	      debug 'Example app listening at http://${.address}:${.port}'

 SAI, like Javascript, has a __with__ keyword, but they do not work the same way.
-Javascript's __with__ is mysterious and dangerous, and can dramatically slow down your code, because what it does is inobvious.
+Javascript's __with__ is mysterious and dangerous, and can dramatically slow down your code because what it does is inobvious.
 SAI fixes the problems of JS's __with__ and in so doing allows your code to be shorter and clearer.

 SAI's __with__ takes the value of the expression following, and for the indented code block that follows, makes it available with the third scoping prefix; the dot __.__.
 A dot with nothing before it is a shorthand way of referring to, quite literally, __it__.
-In English, _it_ is used as a shorthand to help us avoid repeating the same nouns over and over, and in SAI grammatical shorthands like the dot prefix are used extensively in exactly the same way.
+In English, _it_ is used as a shorthand to help us avoid repeating the same nouns over and over, and in SAI grammatical shorthands like the dot prefix are used in the same way.

 In the `debug` line, notice that the string enclosed within quotes uses the EcmaScript 6 string composition operator __${ _expression_ }__ to embed the server's listening address and port, which are specified using the dot scoping prefix.
 If we weren't using string composition or the `with` shortcut, that statement would look more like this:

 	debug 'Example app listening at http://' + @server.address().address + ':' + @server.address().port

-Using `with` that becomes the less repetitive:
+Using `with`, that becomes the less repetitive:

 	with @server.address()
 	  debug 'Example app listening at http://' + .address + ':' + .port